yonasman/Python_Practice/README.md

 # Python_Practice
-#This is my first Python practice rep
+#This is my first Python practice repo